What is Disposable Pay: Everything You Need to Know

 Wage Garnishment Limits for Student Loan Debts.

-All garnishments like student loans cannot exceed 25% of disposable income.
-If student loans default, the U.S. Department of Education can take 15% of your disposable earnings.
+All garnishments like student loans cannot exceed 25 percent of disposable income.
+If student loans default, the U.S. Department of Education can take 15 percent of your disposable earnings.

 Wage Garnishment Limits for Child Support or Alimony

 For mandated child support, the government will have part of your income automatically withheld, even if the child support isn't delinquent.
 The employer will directly send the withheld money to the other parent or guardian of the child.
 There are also deductions for the child's health insurance if that's required.
 It's possible to opt for manual payments rather than wage withholdings.
-If you have to support a family other than that of the child needing child support, up to 50% of your disposable earnings can be taken for that.
-If you don't have to support a separate family, the rate increases to 60%.
-If you're late by more than 12 weeks, that rate goes up by 5%.
+If you have to support a family other than that of the child needing child support, up to 50 percent of your disposable earnings can be taken for that.
+If you don't have to support a separate family, the rate increases to 60 percent.
+If you're late by more than 12 weeks, that rate goes up by 5 percent.